end2endzone/end2endzone-hugo/content/blog/2014-08-14-diy-kitchen-under-cabinet-led-lighting.md

   * Operates at 12 volts.
 No need for wall AC current which could lead to accidents.
   * Use less electricity (much fewer current than alternative lighting options).

-In this post, I will explain how I installed in my kitchen a custom under cabinet LED lighting solution.&nbsp;
+In this post, I will explain how I installed in my kitchen a custom under cabinet LED lighting solution.

 {{< pleasenote >}}
   **Note:** Handling wall electricity can be dangerous.
 If you do not have basic electricity skills, I strongly recommend that you do not complete this project.
 Proceed at your own risk.